dougeby/IntuneDocs/intune/app-sdk-ios.md

 ## FAQs

-**Are all of the APIs addressable through native Swift or the Objective-C and Swift interoperability?**
+### Are all of the APIs addressable through native Swift or the Objective-C and Swift interoperability?

-The Intune App SDK APIs are in Objective-C only and do not support **native** Swift.
+The Intune MAM SDK APIs are in Objective-C only and do not support **native** Swift.
 Swift interoperability with Objective-C is required.

-**Do all users of my application need to be registered with the APP-WE service?**
+### Do all users of my application need to be registered with the APP-WE service?

-No. In fact, only work or school accounts should be registered with the Intune App SDK.
+No. In fact, only work or school accounts should be registered with the Intune MAM SDK.
 Apps are responsible for determining if an account is used in a work or school context.

-**What about users that have already signed in to the application?
-Do they need to be enrolled?**
+### What about users that have already signed in to the application?
+Do they need to be enrolled?

 The application is responsible for enrolling users after they have been successfully authenticated.
 The application is also responsible for enrolling any existing accounts that might have been present before the application had MDM-less MAM functionality.

 To do this, the application should make use of the `registeredAccounts:` method.
 This method returns an NSDictionary that has all of the accounts registered into the Intune MAM service.
 If any existing accounts in the application are not in the list, the application should register and enroll those accounts via `registerAndEnrollAccount:`.

-**How often does the SDK retry enrollments?**
+### How often does the SDK retry enrollments?

 The SDK will automatically retry all previously failed enrollments on a 24-hour interval.
 The SDK does this to ensure that if a user’s organization enabled MAM after the user signed in to the application, the user will successfully enroll and receive policies.

 The SDK will stop retrying when it detects that a user has successfully enrolled the application.
 This is because only one user can enroll an application at a particular time.
 If the user is unenrolled, the retries will begin again on the same 24-hour interval.

-**Why does the user need to be deregistered?**
+### Why does the user need to be deregistered?

 The SDK will take these actions in the background periodically:

- - If the application is not yet enrolled, it will try to enroll all registered accounts every 24 hours.
+* If the application is not yet enrolled, it will try to enroll all registered accounts every 24 hours.
- - If the application is enrolled, the SDK will check for app protection policy updates every 8 hours.
+* If the application is enrolled, the SDK will check for MAM policy updates every 8 hours.

 Deregistering a user notifies the SDK that the user will no longer use the application, and the SDK can stop any of the periodic events for that user account.
 It also triggers an app unenroll and selective wipe if necessary.

-**Should I set the doWipe flag to true in the deregister method?**
+### Should I set the doWipe flag to true in the deregister method?

 This method should be called before the user is signed out of the application.
 If the user’s data is deleted from the application as part of the sign-out, `doWipe` can be set to false.
 But if the application does not remove the user’s data, `doWipe` should be set to true so that the SDK can delete the data.

-**Are there any other ways that an application can be un-enrolled?**
+### Are there any other ways that an application can be un-enrolled?

-Yes, the IT admin can send a selective wipe command to the application.
+> Yes, the IT admin can send a selective wipe command to the application.
 This will deregister and unenroll the user, and it will wipe the user’s data.
 The SDK automatically handles this scenario and sends a notification via the unenroll delegate method.

 ## Submit your app to the App Store